-Where schools have a concern about a child, they should contact Children's Social Care Services and the police.
-If the concerns are based on more concrete indicators - i.e., the young person says this is going to happen to them, or disclosure that it has happened to them or to an older sister - schools should make a child protection referral.
+Where we have a concern about a student, we should contact Children's Social Care Services and the police.
+If the concerns are based on more concrete indicators - i.e., the young person says this is going to happen to them, or disclosure that it has happened to them or to an older sister - we should make a child protection referral.

-Schools should not:
+College should not: